georgiablanco/autosmart_v2/README.md

 The main task for this project was to automate the 4 key procedures that are used in any AdSmart test:
 • Play out the specific stream needed for the test.
-This was done using a service
+This was done using a service <br />
-• Remote control commands
+• Remote control commands <br />
 • Extract the reports from the box.
-This was also done using a service
+This was also done using a service <br />
-• Verification from the reports that the box has recorded the correct information in its html report
+• Verification from the reports that the box has recorded the correct information in its html report <br />

 Once the procedures had been automated, I then adapted the script to allow for more than one box to run at a time.
 Allowing the 4 STB platforms to run in parallel.
 Which is a